-This notebook illustrates and provide samples of a digital archive which was created between 2010 and 2016 through three successive funding from the Endangered Archives Programme (Arcadia) and hosted by the French Institute.
+The DATAH notebook illustrates and provide samples of a digital archive of Tamil agrarian history which was created between 2010 and 2016 by a team of social anthropologists through three successive funding from the Endangered Archives Programme (Arcadia) and hosted by the French Institute.

-Pending the full availability on-line of the entire archive, you can write to the project coordinator in order to access documents relevant to your research.
+It is sometimes difficult to navigate in and out of the each collection and certain documents, namely palmleaves, are difficult to read online as it is not possible to magnify the images.
+Pending the full availability on-line of the entire archive, as well as a more intuitive navigation and magnifying options, you can write to the project coordinator (email@example.com) in order to access documents relevant to your research.
 Be patient, it may take up to a week to get an answer!

 Please note that these are all private archive which families have agreed to let us digitize for the purpose of research.
 Many documents deal with sensitive and private matters and use of these documents should be done with an ethical concern for document holders.